 The first couple of days with A2 was just clicking every link on the site for familiarity

-Next it was clear that if I was to do a fresh install I would need all the raw data which I knew I can get from a Vaultpress download as mentioned before.
+Next, it became clear that if I was to do a fresh install I would need all the raw data which I knew I can get from a Vaultpress download as mentioned before.

 I set up the alternate site (the A2 staging site) using SFTP then tested my connection to make sure the data would pass, using the path supplied to me by A2 after creating an account.

-After three unsuccessful attempts at using the Vaultpress alternate restore method of migration I decided to go analog and move (restore to alternate site) everything manually.
+After three unsuccessful attempts at using the Vaultpress alternate restore method of migration, I decided to go analog and move (restore to the alternate site) everything manually.